How to sell cookies online and make your passion into a real business

 As for payments, Hostinger Website Builder makes it easy to set up payment options, including credit cards, PayPal, and more.
 Ensure your checkout process is seamless so customers can order quickly.

-For more detailed guidance, you can check out our guide on how to build an online store with a website builder.
+For more detailed guidance, you can check out our guide on how to make a bakery website.

 Proper packaging and labeling are crucial for both legal compliance and customer satisfaction.